Syntax in the Brain

 The human brain has 10s of 1000s of words stored in it somewhere.
 This project uses state of the art machine learning and ECoG to predict what speakers are going to say up to a second before they begin speaking.
 We visualize the different stages of representation that words pass through (conceptual, phonemic, articulatory) as the brain accesses and prepares to say words, both individually and in sentences.

 The world's 6000 languages have a surprising number of similarities in their grammatical structures.
-One common pattern is a contingency hierarchy: if some langauge has Structure X, then it necessarily has Structure Y. In this project, Vic Ferreira and I taught subjects fake languages with Structure X. Then, we ask them to describe pictures that require them to use Structure Y. Many prominent theories predict that humans can only learn structures we have been exposed to.
-Contrary to this prediction, participants spontaneously produced Structure Y, even though they had never heard it before.
+One common type of pattern is a "contingency hierarchy," for example: if a given langauge has Structure X (think: passives), then it necessarily has Structure Y (think: actives).
+In this project, Vic Ferreira and I taught participants fake languages with Structure X -- in this case a structure known as an "object relative clause."
+Then, we asked participants to describe pictures that required them to use Structure Y ("subject relative clauses").
+Many prominent theories predict that humans can only learn structures that they have been exposed to.
+Contrary to this prediction, our participants spontaneously produced Structure Y, even though they had never seen or heard it before.

 In many languages, speakers produce pronouns that no one is sure whether they are grammatical (← case in point).
 These resumptive pronouns sound bad, but speakers still say them (see my 2018 paper with Matt Wagers).
 What does this mean for theories of syntax?
 Along with Aya Meltzer-Asscher, Julie Fadlon, Vic Ferreira, Titus von der Malsburg, Matt Wagers, and Eva Wittenberg, I am working on several projects which converge on the idea that the weird properties of resumptive pronouns result from speakers making do with limited cognitive resources while attempting to produce highly complex and taxing constructions.